ahojukka5/Judycon.jl/README.md

 true
 ```

+For further information about the implementation details and usage, please see
+the [documentation][docs-dev-url].

 QuickFind is a simple data structure making it possible to very fast query, does
 points p and q belong to the same connected component, but connecting the points